 The site is currently undeveloped and has a zoning designation of Community Commercial/Special Area-North Central (CC/SA-NC) and a General Plan land use designation of Business Professional/Community Commercial (BP/CC).
-The proposed hotel uses are principally permitted in the CC/SA-NC zone district.
-The project has frontage on Gibson Drive to the west and Conference Center Drive to the south.
-There are no natural features such as wetlands or native oak trees present on the site.
-Surrounding land uses include BP/CC to the north, east, and south, across Conference Center Drive, and High Density Residential (HDR-20.2) to the west across Gibson Drive.
+The project has frontage on Conference Center Drive to the east.
+Parcels immediately adjacent to the site to the north, east, and west have a land use of BP/CC, while Open Space is located to the east and south of the site.
+The Open Space corridor is also designated as Floodplain, as the City's Regulatory Floodplain is located in the Open Space.

-Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact Physically divide an established community? Х Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation of an agency adopted for the purpose of avoiding or mitigating an environmental effect?
-X standards is already required and part of the City's processing of permits and plans, so these requirements do not appear as mitigation measures.
+Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Physically divide an established community? Х b) Cause a significant environmental impact due to a conflict with any land use plan, policy, or regulation of an agency adopted for the purpose of avoiding or mitigating an environmental effect?
+X

 The significance of impacts related to land use is based directly on the CEQA Guidelines checklist items a and b listed above.
-Consistency with applicable City General Plan policies, Improvement Standards, and design
+Consistency with applicable City General Plan policies, Improvement Standards, and design standards is already required and part of the City's processing of permits and plans, so these requirements do not appear as mitigation measures.